acecilia/OpenWRTInvasion/README.md

 ### Install OpenWrt

-When installing OpenWrt on the Xiaomi 4A Gigabit, there are several options. **Note that there isn't a stable release for it yet, which means that the firmware may be unstable**:
+When installing OpenWrt on the Xiaomi 4A Gigabit, there are several options:

-* One of the images listed in the [official OpenWrt wiki page](https://openwrt.org/inbox/toh/xiaomi/xiaomi_mi_router_4a_gigabit_edition)
+* **[PREFERRED OPTION]**: use the latest supported stable release of OpenWrt.
+Find it in the [official OpenWrt wiki page](https://openwrt.org/inbox/toh/xiaomi/xiaomi_mi_router_4a_gigabit_edition)

 * Build your own image with `imagebuilder`, using the latest source code on `master`: